Stroke Recovery

 Stroke Rehabilitation and Chinese Medicine

 Stokes impart a heavy burden on families and society as stroke recovery can be long, costly, and often unsuccessful as strokes are the leading cause of disability in the US.
 Equally disturbing, the age of stoke victims is becoming lower each year with 10% being under the age of 45 (https://pubmed.ncbi.nlm.nih.gov/31647003/).
 Stroke recovery is especially hard on loved ones as they feel helpless to aid in the recovery of stroke.
 Recent studies have indicated that acupressure used with essential oils can help to speed healing and result in a better outcome for stroke patients; this can be an empowering method of home care and ischemic stroke rehabilitation.
-For best outcomes using self-care, combine associated Aroma Acu-Sticks® to acu-points, organic herbs, topical remedies, and good lifestyle practices.
+For best outcomes using self-care, combine associated Aroma Acu-Sticks® to acu-points, topical remedies, and good lifestyle practices.

 Acupressure Points for Stroke Recovery